krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 __Components of a VPC__:
 - __subnet__: segments of a VPC's IP range where you can place groups of isolated resources and they map to a single AZ.
-  - AWS subnet is alswys in one AZ
+  - AWS subnet is always in one AZ
   - Azure subnet can span multiple AZ
   - By default 2 subnets are connected to each other via Route Table and EC2 can communicate with private IP
 - __Internet gateway__ is the VPC side of a connection to the public internet.